 In 1923, Fairbanks entered the movies.
 He struggled through the silent years of cinema to make a name for himself.
 He gained recognition for films such as Stella Dallas (1925), A Woman of Affairs (1928), and Our Modern Maidens (1929).
 It was during his rise to stardom that he met and fell in love with Joan Crawford.
 The two married in 1929 and carried on a widely publicized romance.
 Hollywood’s biggest female star had married the Prince of Hollywood.
-To many movie fans, It was a marriage as perfect as that of Douglas Fairbanks, Sr. to Mary Pickford (The King and Queen of Hollywood).
+To many movie fans, it was a marriage as perfect as that of Douglas Fairbanks, Sr. to Mary Pickford (The King and Queen of Hollywood).
 Unfortunately, the marriage was too good to be true and fell apart in 1933.

 Fairbanks’ star continued to rise throughout the 1930s.
 Splitting his time between Europe and the United States, he made 38 films in the 1930s.
 Notable films include Little Caesar (1931), Catherine the Great (1934), The Prisoner of Zenda (1937), and Gunga Din (1939).
-It was also during this time that he met his second wife, Mary Lee Epling, who had been previosuly married to the heir to the A&P Grocery Corporation.
+It was also during this time that he met his second wife, and true love, Mary Lee Epling, who had been previously married to the heir to the A&P Grocery Corporation.
 Fairbanks remained married to Mary Lee until her death in 1988.
 They had three daughters together – Victoria, Daphne, and Melissa.

 In 1934, Fairbanks created his own film company called Criterion Films, Ltd. The company had inadequate funding and was only able to release three films with the help of United Artists (the company founded in part by Fairbanks, Sr.).
 Fairbanks acted in three of the films: The Amateur Gentleman (1936), Accused (1936), and When Thief Meets Thief, also known as Jump for Glory (1937).
 Fairbanks resigned due to dissatisfaction with how the company was being managed.